Vasily Smyslov

-Vasily Vasilyevich Smyslov (Васи́лий Васи́льевич Смысло́в; 24 March 1921 – 27 March 2010) was a Soviet and Russian chess grandmaster, who was World Chess Champion from 1957 to 1958.
+Vasily Vasilyevich Smyslov (Васи́лий Васи́льевич Смысло́в; 24 March 1921 – 27 March 2010) was a Soviet and Russian chess grandmaster who was the seventh World Chess Champion from 1957 to 1958.
 He was a Candidate for the World Chess Championship on eight occasions (1948, 1950, 1953, 1956, 1959, 1965, 1983, and 1985).
 Smyslov twice tied for first place at the USSR Chess Championships (1949, 1955), and his total of 17 Chess Olympiad medals won is an all-time record.
 In five European Team Championships, Smyslov won ten gold medals.

-Smyslov remained active and successful in competitive chess well after the age of sixty.
-Despite failing eyesight, he remained active in the occasional composition of chess problems and studies until shortly before his death in 2010.
+Smyslov remained active and successful in competitive chess well over the age of sixty.
+Despite his failing eyesight, he remained active in the occasional composition of chess problems and studies until shortly before his death in 2010.
 Besides chess, he was an accomplished baritone singer.

 Early years

-Smyslov born in Russian family, first became interested in chess at the age of six.
+Smyslov was born in Moscow, into a Russian family.
+He first became interested in chess at the age of six.
 His father, Vasily Osipovich Smyslov, worked as an engineering technician and had represented the St. Petersburg Technical Institute in intercollegiate chess competitions.
-Smyslov's father had also studied chess for a time under the tutelage of Mikhail Chigorin and the senior Smyslov became the boy's first teacher.
-The elder Smyslov gave his son a copy of Alexander Alekhine's book My Best Games of Chess 1908–1923 and the future world champion would later write that this book became his constant reference.
-He would also write that "...I was later to read everything that my father had in his library: Dufresne's handbook, separate numbers of the Soviet chess magazines Chess and Chess Sheet, the text-books of Lasker and Capablanca, and the collections of games of Soviet and international tournaments.
+The senior Smyslov, who had also studied chess for a time under the tutelage of Mikhail Chigorin, became his son's first teacher, and gave him a copy of Alexander Alekhine's book My Best Games of Chess 1908–1923.
+The future world champion would later write that this book became his constant reference, and that "...I was later to read everything that my father had in his library: Dufresne's handbook, separate numbers of the Soviet chess magazines Chess and Chess Sheet, the text-books of Lasker and Capablanca, and the collections of games of Soviet and international tournaments.
 The games of the great Russian chess master M. I. Chigorin made an indelible impression on me; it was with interest that I read the various declarations on questions of strategy by A. I. Nimzovitch; I studied attentively the genius of prominent Soviet masters."

 Smyslov's competitive chess experiences began at the age of 14, when he started taking part in classification tournaments.
-In 1938, at age 17, Smyslov won the USSR Junior Championship.
+In 1938, when he was 17, Smyslov won the USSR Junior Championship.
 That same year, he tied for 1st–2nd places in the Moscow City Championship, with 12½/17.
 However, Smyslov's first attempt at adult competition outside his own city fell short; he placed 12th–13th in the Leningrad–Moscow International tournament of 1939 with 8/17 in an exceptionally strong field.
 In the Moscow Championship of 1939–40 Smyslov placed 2nd–3rd with 9/13.